dienp/redux-perf-toolkit/README.md

 ## 🏗️ Monorepo Structure

-- `packages/core`: The core performance logic, EventBus, and Web dashboard.
+- `packages/core`: Pure TypeScript performance logic and analytics engine.
-- `packages/vite-plugin`: Build-time instrumentation for automated selector naming.
+- `packages/vite-plugin`: Build-time instrumentation for automated naming.
-- `packages/react-native`: Specialized UI components for mobile performance tracking.
-- `examples/stress-test`: A heavy implementation demo with 10,000+ items and artificial delays to test the toolkit.
+- `examples/stress-test`: A "Performance Lab" demo for simulating RAM, CPU, and Middleware stress.

 ---

 ## 👷‍♂️ CI/CD

-This project uses **GitHub Actions** for:
+This project uses **GitHub Actions** for automated builds, NPM publishing to GitHub Packages, and deployment of the Stress Test Lab to GitHub Pages.
-- 🏗️ **Automated Builds** on every push.
-- 📦 **NPM Publishing** to GitHub Packages.
-- 🚀 **GitHub Pages** deployment for the stress-test demo.
-- 🏷️ **Automated Releases** with unique version tags.

 ---